17 April 2017

 Each project is unique.
-But the general website design process is pretty much the same across all website design projects.
+But the general website design process is pretty much the same across all website design projects, from one-page websites to complex e-learning solutions.
 Though there is some basic approach to website design, it is adjusted to the specific needs of the company using it because each organization is unique, and so is the process.
 And we are not an exception.
 Today we will lift the veil a bit and tell you how the tasks are carried out in Agente and how we work on projects from beginning to end.
 After reading this article, you will know what steps we take to complete a web design project, what tools we use to get things done and how it helps us to be more productive and efficient.

 Now that we have cleared up the question “what is the design process” let's move on to the step by step description of Agente’s version.